truenas/middleware/docs/userguide/freenas_intro.rst

 * Support for Link Layer Discovery Protocol (:ref:`LLDP`) has been added.
 This allows network devices to advertise their identity, capabilities, and neighbors on an Ethernet LAN.

+* Support for WebDAV has been added which can be configured from `Services --> WebDAV`.
+This provides a file browser with HTTP authentication and optional
+  SSL encryption.

 The GUI has been reorganized as follows: